DirtySenpai/Cheat-Loader-CSGO/README.md

 ## Known issues

 1. Always getting "Password incorrect" while entering the correct password?
-Click the "having trouble" button and sign in and MAKE SURE you click "Remember me"
+Click the "Trouble Logging In?
+Click Here?" button and sign in and MAKE SURE you click "Remember me".
+Then click the button on the bottom left and try to sign in again.

 ## License